Mercedes SLK (2011-2016) review

 The Mercedes SLK was the first car to feature a folding-metal roof and the latest model has aggressive looks and a sharper drive

-The latest installment of the famed Mercedes SLK luxury roadster is aiming to broaden its appeal having long been the favoured choice of well-heeled female buyers.
+The last installment of the famed Mercedes SLK luxury roadster broadened its appeal having long been the favoured choice of well-heeled female buyers.
 That means muscular styling borrowed from the SLS supercar, more focused driving dynamics and an improvement in quality.
 Offered with a range of four and six-cylinder engines, this generation also introduces a diesel model for the first time, with the promise of over 50mpg economy and over 500Nm of torque.
 Other highlights include a hi-tech sunroof and the obligatory AMG version – which gets a clever V8 engine and delivers an impressive 415bhp.

 Engines, performance and drive